73rhodes/node-python/README.md

 node-python
 ===

-Communicate with a long-running python child process using callbacks from NodeJS.
+Communicate with a long-running Python child process from NodeJS.

 Authors
 ---